metio/terraform-provider-k8s/docs/data-sources/multicluster_x_k8s_io_service_import_v1alpha1_manifest.md

 Optional:

-- `app_protocol` (String) The application protocol for this port.
-This field follows standard Kubernetes label syntax.
-Un-prefixed names are reserved for IANA standard service names (as per RFC-6335 and http://www.iana.org/assignments/service-names).
-Non-standard protocols should use prefixed names such as mycompany.com/my-custom-protocol.
-Field can be enabled with ServiceAppProtocol feature gate.
+- `app_protocol` (String) The application protocol for this port.This is used as a hint for implementations to offer richer behavior for protocols that they understand.This field follows standard Kubernetes label syntax.Valid values are either:* Un-prefixed protocol names - reserved for IANA standard service names (as perRFC-6335 and https://www.iana.org/assignments/service-names).* Kubernetes-defined prefixed names:  * 'kubernetes.io/h2c' - HTTP/2 over cleartext as described in https://www.rfc-editor.org/rfc/rfc7540* Other protocols should use implementation-defined prefixed names such asmycompany.com/my-custom-protocol.Field can be enabled with ServiceAppProtocol feature gate.
 - `name` (String) The name of this port within the service.
-This must be a DNS_LABEL.
-All ports within a ServiceSpec must have unique names.
-When considering the endpoints for a Service, this must match the 'name' field in the EndpointPort.
-Optional if only one ServicePort is defined on this service.
+This must be a DNS_LABEL.All ports within a ServiceSpec must have unique names.
+When consideringthe endpoints for a Service, this must match the 'name' field in theEndpointPort.Optional if only one ServicePort is defined on this service.
 - `protocol` (String) The IP protocol for this port.
-Supports 'TCP', 'UDP', and 'SCTP'.
-Default is TCP.
+Supports 'TCP', 'UDP', and 'SCTP'.Default is TCP.

 <a id="nestedatt--spec--session_affinity_config"></a>